joelanman/hsbc-parser/README.md

 5. In the browser, click `File -> Save as`, and save the HTML to the `resources/statements` folder.
 6. In the terminal, run `node parseHTML.js` - this will generate a CSV file in the resources folder.

-Open the CSV in a spreadsheet app such as Excel or Google drive.
+Open the CSV in a spreadsheet app such as Excel or Google Sheets.

 You can save as many statements to the `resources/statements` folder as you want, the script will make one CSV file out of all them.